vintasoftware/vinta-design-checklists/technical-viability/checklist-en.md

 ## Before the sync
 * [ ] Make sure to know who is the decision maker.
-    * E.g. In most teams, the tech lead knows more about feasibility constraints than the project manager.
+    * In most teams, the tech lead knows more about feasibility constraints than the project manager.
 However, you might need input from more than one person before reaching the final solution.
 * [ ] Decide if any other developer should participate
-    * E.g. That depends on the nature of the feature you’re working on (front-end, data structure, system architecture, etc).
+    * That depends on the nature of the feature you’re working on (front-end, data structure, system architecture, etc).
 A particular developer might be more knowledgeable in that area, and provide good insights.
 Include that person in the sync.
 * [ ] If neither the tech lead or the project manager are available, get an OK from leadership and run the validation with the expert dev.
-    * E.g. Document the outcomes and then validate with a decision-maker later.
+    * Document the outcomes and then validate with a decision-maker later.
 * [ ] Have the current state of your work ready to be presented.
-    * E.g. It can be wireframes, a user journey or even early sketches on paper.
+    * It can be wireframes, a user journey or even early sketches on paper.
 But make sure to only show what’s relevant to the discussion at hand.
 * [ ] Organize your meeting notes.
-    * E.g. You should enter the sync knowing exactly which topics you need to discuss about the solution you’re working on.
+    * You should enter the sync knowing exactly which topics you need to discuss about the solution you’re working on.
 * [ ] Brief the tech lead on the sync’s subject.
-    * E.g. Send the meeting notes along with the calendar invite so they can prepare, do some research on the subject, and speed up the discussion.
+    * Send the meeting notes along with the calendar invite so they can prepare, do some research on the subject, and speed up the discussion.

 ## Running the sync
 * [ ] Understand the feature’s complexity